hgrainger/wordz/README.md

 Automation framework for generating unique content from any source and posting to hundreds of CMS's hands free!

 ### Required Packages
-urllib2, sqlite3, urllib2, wordpress_xmlrpc, json.
+urllib2, re, sqlite3, wordai, wordpress_xmlrpc, json.